Filming directly to Microfiche has the advantage of being able to produce more images per fiche than you can fit with film and jackets.

 Computer Indexed Microfiche are the best format to store records and provides quick easy retrieval options.

-16mm film is the standard medium for microfilming documents, correspondence and records up to A3 in size.
+16mm film is the standard medium for microfilm scanning, correspondence and records up to A3 in size.
 The film format is supported by all readers and is available in a reduction to minimise the amount of film necessary.

 Typical reductions include 24:1, 32:1, 40:1 and 50:1 with 24:1 being used mainly for correspondence and records.
 The higher reductions suit high speed filming of cheques and delivery dockets.
 Higher resolutions also allow for double sided documents to be filmed in one pass.